5 Takeaways From Trump’s Call With Putin

 Syria: The White House readout of the call said Trump and Putin agreed “suffering in Syria has gone on for far too long.”
 Trump and Putin reportedly discussed establishing “safe” or “de-escalation zones” in the country to relieve the embattled civilian population.
 The White House also announced it would send a representative to the next round of Syrian peace talks in Astana, Kazakhstan this week.
 Russia, Iran, and Turkey sponsor the talks.
 The Kremlin readout says that the emphasis of the talks was indeed on Russia and the United States working together in the “fight with international terrorism in the context of the Syrian crisis.”

-North Korea: The biggest geopolitical flashpoint in Trump’s first hundred days.
-North Korea is stubbornly pursuing a nuclear weapons program and launching missile tests despite a new volley of ominous warnings from Trump.
+North Korea: The biggest geopolitical flashpoint in Trump’s first 100 days, North Korea is stubbornly pursuing a nuclear weapons program and launching missile tests despite a new volley of ominous warnings from Trump.
 The Russian readout emphasizes that the Kremlin called for restraint and stressed the importance of a diplomatic solution.
 The White House readout referenced North Korea with but one line: “Finally, they spoke about how best to resolve the very dangerous situation in North Korea.”
 North Korea’s main political lifeline to the outside world is China, though it maintains economic ties with Russia, which it listed as its friendliest ally earlier this year.

 A face-to-face in July in Hamburg: The U.S. readout didn’t mention this, but its Russian counterpart did.
 The two evidently agreed to continue chatting by phone, but also spoke of having a personal meeting around the G20 summit in Hamburg, Germany (to the disappointment of whomever was pinning hopes on those Russian reports that their first face to face meeting would take place in May).